In This Article

 Run the pricing math against your seat count

 The $10 bundle over Business Premium expires June 30, 2026.
 After that, Microsoft's standalone list price moves from $18 to $21.
-ABT will model the bundle against your current Microsoft 365 plan, the consumer AI spend already on personal cards, and the sanctioned seat count that replaces it.
-Twenty-minute call.
+ABT will model the bundle against your current Microsoft 365 plan, the consumer AI spend your team is already paying for, and the sanctioned seat count that replaces it.
+When you are ready to put production work in front of Copilot, the Copilot Test Drive is the 30-day adoption sprint that locks the math in: existing ABT customers start directly; institutions new to ABT qualify by adding 11 or more new Copilot seats through ABT, with Microsoft allowing multiple Cloud Solution Provider partners on the same tenant (no license transfer required).
+Twenty-minute call to start.
 No deck.

 Justin Kirsch